 Let your kids see you reading books

 Bake cakes with your kids but change the recipe (double the ingredients, for example)

 Divide a cake unfairly and see what reaction you get.
 This will teach your child about fractions.

 Tackle The Guardian crossword together

 Play games such as Pictionary and Articulate

 This is another option.
 In my experience it works well when the child is motivated and wants additional help.

-Click here to find out more about the lessons and courses offered for young learners including the new holiday conversation classes for teenagers.
+Click here to find out more about the lessons and courses offered for young learners including English and maths.